bluerogue251/DBSubsetter/README.md

 DBSubsetter is a tool for taking a logically consistent subset of a relational database.

-Starting with a set of rows from one or more tables, it respects foreign key constraints by recursively fetching the "parents" and (optionally) the "children" of those rows.
+Starting with a given set of rows, it respects foreign key constraints by recursively fetching the parents and (optionally) the children of those rows.
 This is useful for creating local development and testing datasets or for exporting the data belonging only to a particular group of users.